Stellar halos tracing the assembly of ultra-faint dwarf galaxies: Methods

 \subsection{Time evolution}

-We use the public version of the moving-mesh hydrodynamic code \code{Arepo} \citep{springel_e_2010,weinberger_arepo_2020} to evolve the initial conditions. \code{Arepo} performs the time evolution with a second-order accurate leapfrog scheme, using a Tree-Particle-Mesh (Tree-PM) method \citep{bagla_treepm_2002} to compute the gravitational interaction between particles.
-Having solely two galaxies in the simulation box, we adopt only the oct-tree grouping scheme \citep{barnes_hierarchical_1986} for the force evaluation, using non-periodic boundary conditions.
+We used the public version of the moving-mesh hydrodynamic code \code{Arepo} \citep{springel_e_2010,weinberger_arepo_2020} to evolve the ICs. \code{Arepo} performs the time evolution with a second-order accurate leapfrog scheme, using a tree-particle-mesh method \citep{bagla_treepm_2002} to compute the gravitational interaction between particles.
+Having just two galaxies in the simulation box, we adopted only the oct-tree grouping scheme \citep{barnes_hierarchical_1986} for the force evaluation, using nonperiodic boundary conditions.
 The gravitational softening length of dark matter and stellar particles is $\epsilon = 1\unit{pc}$, and the simulation box has side $L=100 \unit{kpc}$.

-Each simulation evolves until the two progenitors merge into a single virialized galaxy.
-We use the on-the-fly friends-of-friends group finder (FoF) available within \code{Arepo} and originally described in \cite{springel_gadget_2001} to identify the merging instant.
-The algorithm groups together particles that are at a distance less than $0.2$ times the mean inter-particle separation.
-We define the merging instant as the point at which the FoF algorithm finds a single galaxy.
+Each simulation evolved until the two progenitors merged into a single, virialized galaxy.
+The merging instant was identified using the on-the-fly friends-of-friends group finder (FoF) available within \code{Arepo} and originally described in \cite{springel_gadget_2001}.
+The algorithm groups together particles within a distance of $0.2$ times the mean interparticle separation.
+We defined the merging instant as the point at which the FoF algorithm finds a single galaxy. \commenta{After the merging instant, each simulation evolves for an additional $\sim 1 \unit{Gyr}$, to ensure that the two progenitors fully merge and that the virial ratio is $2T/U \simeq 1$ for several hundred million years, with $T$ being the kinetic energy and $U$ the potential energy.}